Graduate Admissions Coordinator

 The ADAPTIVE DECISION MAKING LAB integrates cognitive and evolutionary perspectives to study decision making in humans and other animals.
+The CANINE COGNITION AND HUMAN INTERACTION LAB focuses on understanding both dog cognition and how interacting with dogs influences human behavior and cognition.
 Our research follows the bounded rationality approach, which explores how organisms with limited time, information, and computational abilities make adaptive decisions.
 We use theoretical, experimental, and comparative methods to model and empirically investigate the cognitive processes organisms use when making decisions.
 One of our research topics explores the cognitive mechanisms, such as patience and accurate memory, needed to implement decision strategies in cooperative situations.
 Another research topic develops and tests process-based models of intertemporal choice.
 We also investigate questions of risky choice, quantification, timing, memory, and social networks to help understand how humans and other animals make decisions in an uncertain world.

 |Alan Bond (Biological Sciences)|